Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 A project might have a clear timeline of changes they want to introduce.
 The maintainer might like to keep things simple while you are introducing a complex architecture in a PR.

-This is to say that not always a PR gets accepted fast, and also there is no guarantee that the PR will even get accepted.
+This is to say that a PR does not always get accepted quickly, and also there is no guarantee that the PR will even get accepted.

 In the example I posted above, there is a PR in the repo that dates back 1.5 years.
 And this happens in all the projects.